List of Israeli submissions for the Academy Award for Best International Feature Film: Submissions

+Despite its relatively small film-making industry, Israeli is one of the most nominated countries.

 In most of the Israeli submissions, the majority of the dialogue was in Hebrew.
 Films which notably used another language as a primary spoken language are The Glass Cage and Moments (French), Late Marriage (Georgian) and Ajami (the local dialect of Arabic).
 Many others, including Yana's Friends and Saint Clara, feature a heavy dose of Russian.

-The missing years are those in which no film was submitted by Israel.
+Below is a list of the films that have been submitted by Israel for review by AMPAS for the Foreign Film Oscar along with the year of the submission and the year of the respective Academy Award ceremony.